influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/tools/api.md

 ```

 >**Note:** When the `cpu=true` option is included, a CPU profile is generated for 30+ seconds.
-> If you're concerned about running a CPU profile (which only has a small, temporary impact on performance), then you can set ?cpu=false or omit ?cpu=true altogether.
+> If you're concerned about running a CPU profile (which only has a small, temporary impact on performance), then you can set `?cpu=false` or omit `?cpu=true` altogether.

-As the following example shows, a display appears and "Time Spent" displays the time elapsed (in  seconds) until 30 seconds of data has been collected, and then output to a file.
+As the following example shows, the cURL output includes "Time Spent," the time elapsed (in  seconds).
+After 30 seconds of data has been collected, the results are output to a file.

 ```
 ➜  ~ curl -o profiles.tar.gz "http://localhost:8086/debug/pprof/all?cpu=true"